Skip to Content

 Harvest lantern decoration

-As with most ornamental Indian corn decorating ideas, this pretty display is easy to put together.
+As with most ornamental Indian corn decorating ideas, this pretty display is easy to assemble.

-To make the project, you’ll need four mini pumpkins, a bunch of Indian corn, a lantern with candle, some straw and a few rounds of cut wood.
+To make the project, you’ll need four mini pumpkins, a bundle of Indian corn, a brass lantern with a candle, some straw, and a few pieces of cut wood.

-Use the rounds of wood to give height to the pumpkins.
-Light the candle, position the Indian corn and sprinkle on some straw.
-Easy peasy but looks as though a professional put it together!
+Use the wood to give height to the pumpkins.
+Light the candle, position the Indian corn, and sprinkle on some straw.
+This project is simple to put together but has a professional look!

 Indian corn fence decoration

-What a lovely way to decorate a rustic wooden fence!
-Do you have a picket fence around your property?
+Do you have a picket fence on your property?
 Decorate it for fall with double ears of Indian corn.

-Just tie two ears of Indian corn together and position them over the space between the pickets.
-You can decorate just one area of the fence, or go all out with bunches positioned between every few pickets for a more dramatic look.
+Tie two ears of Indian corn together and position them over the space between the pickets.
+You can decorate just one area of the fence, or go all out with bundles of corn cobs positioned between every few pickets for a more dramatic look.

-The rustic color of natural baskets compliments the colors of Indian corn in a very pleasing way.
+The neutral color of woven wicker baskets complements the colors of Indian corn.

-This simple basket is filled with orange fall leaves and faux seeds.
-Contrasting smooth and warty skinned pumpkins along with rustic Indian corn gives this table centerpiece a still life look to it.
+This simple basket is filled with orange fall leaves and faux berries.
+Make the most of seasonal produce by adding smooth and warty-skinned pumpkins to your Indian corn table centerpiece.

 So impressive and yet it’s put together in just minutes!